Robert Rauschenberg (1925-2008)

 Black Paintings, and Red Paintings

 By the mid-1950s, despite his lack of commercial success, Rauschenberg was already beginning to formulate his brand of aesthetics, founded upon three strands of thought, all of which would be avidly seized upon and developed by the coming generation of Pop-artists.
+(Note: For a comparison, please see: Andy Warhol's Pop Art of the sixties and seventies.)

 First, he wanted to create a form of art with instant meaning - something the guy in the street could relate to - an aim which. was diametrically opposed to the intellectualism of Abstract Expressionism with its esoteric canvases.
 To achieve this goal, he took much of his imagery from everyday, easily recognizable objects.
 This strand is exemplified by his collages, assemblages, sculpture and combines.